jpedro/jpedro.github.io/.posts/git-dd.md

 ![But why](https://raw.githubusercontent.com/jpedro/jpedro.github.io/master/.github/static/img/why.jpg)

-Functions are more flexible that shell commands.
+Functions are more flexible that shelled out commands.
 Conditionals, loops, arguments work better.
 You can download the internets and stream Veep.
 From the comfort of your local repo.

 ## Git Config